ewanhowell5195/fluid-marquee/README.md

 2. **Measures the strip** in a hidden node alongside the real one
 3. **Decides whether to scroll** based on whether the strip overflows the container
 4. **Clones the strip** as many times as needed to fill the visible width
-5. **Animates with `requestAnimationFrame`** by translating the track, wrapping the offset modulo the strip width
+5. **Animates with a hybrid WAAPI + rAF strategy** (see below) by translating the track, wrapping the offset modulo the strip width
 6. **Recalculates automatically** on container resize, image load, and item changes

-Because the animation is JS-driven rather than a CSS `@keyframes`, drag, momentum, and smooth pause/resume can all share the same offset cleanly without fighting an animation timeline.
+### Hybrid animation

+The animation runs in two modes and seamlessly hands off between them:

+* **WAAPI (Web Animations API)** drives the steady state.
+When the marquee is just scrolling at a constant speed (not paused, not dragging, no momentum, on-screen), the track is animated via `element.animate()`.
+This runs on the browser's compositor thread - the same path CSS `@keyframes` use - so it stays smooth even when the main thread is busy, and doesn't burden the main thread itself.
+* **`requestAnimationFrame`** takes over whenever something needs frame-by-frame JS: drag-to-scrub, momentum flick, the smooth ease in/out on pause/resume, or any other transitional state.

+On handoff, the current `currentTime` of the WAAPI animation is read back into the shared `offset`, and the next mode picks up exactly where the previous one left off - so you get native-compositor smoothness in the common case without giving up any of the interactive behaviour rAF makes easy.

 ## License